-This creative writing course is ideal for: Teenagers who love to write and want to discover the key skills for creating compelling stories.
+Teenage Creative Writers’ Program is ideal for teenagers who love to write and want to discover the key skills for creating compelling stories.

 Develop outstanding skills in character-building, description, structure and storytelling